Posted on Oct. 19th, 2020, | By Candy, WayKen Rapid Manufacturing

 Rotary inserts are used for titanium turning.
 They have been impossible before due to the lack of precision in machine tool design.
 However, the level of manufacturing technology now makes its use possible.
 The main principle is that the tool insert has a round form and revolves around the fixture as the tool cuts the stock.
 That way, the heat transfer is much faster and the tool doesn't heat up as much.
 So, cutting speeds can be increased.

 Adding ultrasonic vibration to the cutting tool actually makes chip formation easier.
 Titanium chip has very bad elasticity that is worsened by the deformation hardening when the cutting edge starts to cut the material.
 Ultrasonic waves encourage chip fracture instead of deformation and that has a positive influence on the tool life, surface finish, the characteristics of the tool, it prevents material buildup on the cutting edge and allows the machinist to increase cutting speeds.

 Want to Learn More?

 Choosing the right machining tips and raw materials for your next rapid prototyping is really an important part when you expect the performance.
-At WayKen, we will be glad to provide more your professional advice, please feel free contact us: email@example.com or upload your CAD file there.
+At WayKen, we will be glad to provide more of your professional advice, please feel free to contact us: email@example.com or upload your CAD file there.